bahmutov/todo-graphql-example/README.md

 Spec [cypress/integration/ui-spec.js](cypress/integration/ui-spec.js) has simple tests that do not depend on the network, and thus are hard to write.

 We can use [cy.request](https://on.cypress.io/request) command to make GraphQL requests ourselves, see the [cypress/integration/request-spec.js](./cypress/integration/request-spec.js) file.

+We can stub the initial items load using a fixture file.
+See the spec file [cypress/integration/fixture-spec.js](./cypress/integration/fixture-spec.js).

 [renovate-badge]: https://img.shields.io/badge/renovate-app-blue.svg
 [renovate-app]: https://renovateapp.com/